Ginni Thomas: 2016–present

 Thomas endorsed Ted Cruz in the 2016 Republican Party presidential primaries.
 She supported Donald Trump after he won the Republican nomination, and has served on the advisory council of Turning Point USA.
 Thomas has drawn attention for making controversial social media posts; The Washington Post wrote that she had shared "nakedly partisan, erroneous propaganda".
 On Facebook, she has shared a George Soros conspiracy theory meme and criticized gun control advocates such as survivors of the 2018 Stoneman Douglas High School shooting.

 Thomas is a member of the informal conservative Groundswell group, which she founded with the support of Steve Bannon, a former Trump advisor.
 According to a February 2020 report by Jonathan Swan in Axios, Thomas actively urged Trump to change the personnel in his administration.
 Swan reported that Thomas had given Trump a memo with names of individuals recommended by the Groundswell network.

 On May 28, 2020, Trump appointed Thomas as a member of the trust fund board of the Library of Congress.
 She is a member of the conservative Council for National Policy, and in 2019, she became part of its board.

 Efforts to overturn the results of the 2020 presidential election

 According to The New York Times, in the days following the 2020 presidential election, the board of the Council for National Policy issued a call to action to its members to keep Trump in power, despite his loss.
 The call to action instructed members to "pressure Republican lawmakers into challenging the election results and appointing alternate slates of electors."
-In May 2022, The Washington Post obtained emails Thomas had sent to Arizona legislators beginning days after the November 2020 election, urging them to choose "a clean slate of Electors."
-Though the emails did not mention either presidential candidate, Biden had been declared the winner in Arizona.
-She wrote the emails on a platform that allowed pre-written form emails to be sent to multiple elected officials, and she sent them to 29 lawmakers.
-In September 2022, The Washington Post reported that Thomas emailed Wisconsin state senator Kathy Bernier and Wisconsin state representative Gary Tauchen with verbatim copies of the Arizona emails urging them to set aside the results of the popular vote and choose their own electors.
+Days after the November 2020 election, with Biden declared the winner in Arizona, Thomas sent emails to 29 of the state's legislators, urging them to choose "a clean slate of Electors."
+Thomas also emailed Wisconsin state senator Kathy Bernier and Wisconsin state representative Gary Tauchen with verbatim copies of the Arizona emails, urging them to set aside the results of the popular vote in their state and instead choose their own electors.

 Prior to January 6, Thomas promoted a Stop the Steal rally on Facebook.
-Thomas told the Washington Free Beacon that she attended the Stop the Steal rally that preceded the January 6 U.S. Capitol attack but left before Trump took the stage at noon.
+Thomas said that she attended the Stop the Steal rally that preceded the January 6 U.S. Capitol attack but left before Trump took the stage at noon.

 After January 6, baseless claims that Thomas had paid to shuttle demonstrators to Washington D.C. proliferated online.
 A year after the storming of the U.S. Capitol, fact checkers again debunked claims that Thomas was one of the organizers of the events of January 6, 2021.